mazyacin/Biladi/README.md

 Step 4 : the Icon for the app this is what shows up when you are about to enter the app on phone , you can make it whatever you want just make sure its 1024x1024 pixels
 Step 5 : your done just run flutter build apk --released to get the .apk

+**NOTE**: to use the source code you need an ide that works with flutter sdk which is a framework to make mobile apps these IDEs are VsCode and Android studio(when using android studio the app will only compile for android devices ) then install flutter sdk and your ide (just follow a tutorial on youtube) then make a new flutter project and replace the pubspec.yaml and pubspec.lock with the ones in this repo then run **flutter clean flutter pub get** command then replace the source code in the /lib folder with the source code from this repo